Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Sensitivity

 \subsection{Impact of Homodyne Detection Angle}

-In this analysis, the homodyne detection angle $\zeta$ is varied \textbf{around the $90^{\circ}$ reference point}, which corresponds to the phase quadrature in the CHRONOS convention.
-This definition ensures consistency with the detuning-phase conventions used for the power- and signal-recycling cavities.
-All spectra in Figs.~\ref{fig:HOM_ASD_S}--\ref{fig:HOM_ASD_TOT} are therefore plotted with respect to this $90^{\circ}$ baseline.
+The homodyne detection angle $\zeta$ determines which quadrature of the output optical field is measured by the balanced homodyne detector.
+By varying $\zeta$, the interferometer changes the relative weighting of the amplitude and phase quadratures, thereby modifying the balance between shot noise and radiation-pressure noise~\cite{BuonannoChen2001,Danilishin2019}.

-The homodyne detection angle $\zeta$ determines the quadrature of the output field that is measured in the balanced homodyne detector (BHD).
-By adjusting $\zeta$, the interferometer effectively changes the relative weighting between the amplitude ($a_1$) and phase ($a_2$) quadratures in the readout.
-This tuning allows the measured signal to emphasize either the shot-noise or radiation-pressure-noise contribution, depending on the chosen detection quadrature~\cite{BuonannoChen2001,Danilishin2019}.
+In the CHRONOS convention, $\zeta=90^\circ$ corresponds to the phase quadrature and is adopted as the reference point for all simulations presented in this section.
+The spectra shown in Figs.~\ref{fig:HOM_ASD_S}--\ref{fig:HOM_ASD_TOT} are therefore plotted with respect to this reference angle.

-Figure~\ref{fig:HOM_ASD_S} shows the dependence of shot noise on the homodyne angle.
-Near the phase quadrature ($\zeta \approx 90^{\circ}$), the shot noise dominates at high frequencies, and the amplitude spectral density remains nearly flat across the detection band.
-As the angle is rotated around the $90^{\circ}$ phase point---defined as the reference quadrature in CHRONOS---the readout mixes the amplitude component ($a_1$) into the detected signal.
-This corresponds to a \textbf{quadrature rotation about $90^{\circ}$ in phase space}, which uniformly changes the overall level of shot noise across the entire frequency band without introducing strong frequency dependence.
-Thus, the variation of $\zeta$ around $90^{\circ}$ primarily acts as a global scaling of the shot-noise contribution rather than altering its spectral shape.
+Figure~\ref{fig:HOM_ASD_S} shows the dependence of the shot-noise spectrum on the homodyne angle.
+Near the phase quadrature, the shot-noise spectrum remains nearly flat across the observation band.
+Changing $\zeta$ mixes the amplitude and phase quadratures in the detected signal, leading primarily to a uniform change in the overall shot-noise level rather than a significant modification of its frequency dependence.
+The corresponding radiation-pressure-noise spectra are shown in Fig.~\ref{fig:HOM_ASD_R}. coating-induced time-delay effects partially break the QND condition, leading to a residual $1/f^2$ contribution.
+The frequency at which this transition occurs depends sensitively on the homodyne angle.
+Consequently, appropriate tuning of $\zeta$ can extend the frequency range over which back-action suppression remains effective.

-Figure~\ref{fig:HOM_ASD_R} illustrates the corresponding radiation-pressure noise.
-At $\zeta = 90^{\circ}$, the interferometer operates as an ideal speed meter, coherently cancelling radiation-pressure noise in the mid-frequency band.
-At lower frequencies, however, the QND condition is partially broken due to coating-induced time-delay effects in the end test masses (ETMs), and the residual $1/f^2$ component becomes visible.
-The transition frequency between the QND (back-action evasion) regime and the $1/f^2$ region depends sensitively on the homodyne angle $\zeta$.
-By fine-tuning $\zeta$, the interferometer can extend the frequency range over which the QND cancellation remains effective, thereby broadening the low-noise region of CHRONOS.
+The resulting total sensitivity is shown in Fig.~\ref{fig:HOM_ASD_TOT}.
+An optimal homodyne angle of approximately $\zeta\simeq46^\circ$ is found for the CHRONOS configuration.
+At this angle, shot noise and radiation-pressure noise are optimally balanced in the target observation band around $0.1$--$1~\mathrm{Hz}$, yielding the best overall sensitivity.